 Treating Fish Diseases

-Fish diseases can be severe and even deadly, so it is essential to take precautions to prevent them.
-If you notice any disease symptoms in your Sunshine Pleco, take it to a veterinarian for treatment.
+Fish diseases can be serious and even deadly, so taking precautions to prevent them is essential.
+If you notice any disease symptoms in your Sunshine Pleco, research appropriate treatments for scaleless fish and act quickly.

 Medications For Diseases